sysreq/RPi-Pico-Modules/README.md

 # Raspberry Pi Pico -- Modules

 A simple cmake script to streamline adding modules into your Pi Pico projects.
+I am not in any way associated with Raspberry Pi - but figured someone else might find this helpful.

-Don't forget to enable module support in CMake:
+Don't forget to enable module support:
 ```
 set(CMAKE_CXX_STANDARD 23)
 add_compile_options($<$<COMPILE_LANGUAGE:CXX>:-fmodules-ts>)